elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elixir_intro.md

 end
 ```

-When we're dealing with super simple functions like `add/2`, we can make our
+When we're dealing with small, simple functions like `add/2`, we can make our
-code really concise and readable by using the shorthand function syntax:
+code more concise and readable by using the shorthand function syntax:

 ```elixir
 def function_name(arguments), do: ...
 ```

-Note that there are extra `,` and `:` characters, but this has enabled us to
+Note that there are extra `,` and `:` characters, but this enables us to remove
-remove the `end` keyword, and move our entire function definition to a single
+the `end` keyword and move our entire function definition to a single line.
-line.

 Here's our `add/2` function as a single line (you can run `mix test` again to
 verify that it still works):